 Animal Care & Control is located at 3020 Hillegas Road in Fort Wayne and receives over 11,000 lost or unwanted animals per year.
 Statistics show that as a nation, only 20% of people acquiring a dog or a cat choose to adopt from a shelter.
 Understand that we cannot guarantee your pet will be placed in our adoption program, nor will it be returned to you should you change your mind.
 Be absolutely certain about your decision by considering the following.

 Fort Wayne has options for low-cost spay or neuter surgeries and spay neuter financial assistance.
 Many animal behavior problems can be greatly reduced by having this affordable surgery.
 Dogs and cats that have not been spayed or neutered often urinate inside the home as a marking behavior, and they may escape to find a mate.
 They are also more likely to display aggressive behaviors.
-Ask us about SNAP, the Spay Neuter Assistance Program for Allen County residents or call the Low Cost Spay Neuter Clinic in Fort Wayne at 260-424-5982.
+Ask us about SNAP, the Spay Neuter Assistance Program for Fort Wayne CITY residents only, or call the Low Cost Spay Neuter Clinic in Fort Wayne at 260-424-5982.
 This surgery is the best choice for any dog or cat.

 Have you taken your pet to the veterinarian for a check-up, for vaccinations, and to discuss your pet's behavior issues?
 There are many affordable options for improving the health and behavior of any pet.
 A consultation with a veterinarian may be the first step in helping you keep your pet.